 The company also liked that GCP wouldn’t tie them to a specific server configuration.
 “AWS requires customers to choose a specific server configuration when buying a long-term contract.
 With GCP, instead of renting a specific server, we buy computing power,” Pearson said.
 “This allows us to experiment with servers, drives, configurations, and RAM to optimize performance.
 We couldn’t have done that as easily with AWS.”

-After selecting GCP as cloud platform of choice, partnering with SADA Systems and taking advantage of their Technical Account Management (TAM) services was, in Pearson’s words, a “no-brainer.”
+After selecting GCP as cloud platform of choice, partnering with SADA Systems and taking advantage of their technical expertise was, in Pearson’s words, a “no-brainer.”

 Results & benefits

-FlowPlay took advantage of SADA’s TAM services early on when individual servers were spontaneously restarting; SADA helped FlowPlay’s staff address the error codes and get them back on track.
+FlowPlay took advantage of SADA’s technical expertise early on when individual servers were spontaneously restarting; SADA helped FlowPlay’s staff address the error codes and get them back on track.

-SADA’s TAM services also proved invaluable in fixing a very serious problem with FlowPlay’s master and replica databases.
+SADA also proved invaluable in fixing a very serious problem with FlowPlay’s master and replica databases.
 The two databases must be kept perfectly in sync so that in the event of a catastrophic crash, no player data is lost.
 FlowPlay noticed that the replicas weren’t keeping up with the masters; even if they were only a bit behind, user data could be lost in a crash.
-SADA’s TAM representatives quickly evaluated the situation, then escalated the issue to the Google engineering teams who were able to provide detailed assistance on the low level file I/O issues.
+SADA’s technical experts quickly evaluated the situation, then escalated the issue to the Google engineering teams who were able to provide detailed assistance on the low-level file I/O issues.

 Pearson is also very happy with GCP as their cloud platform.
 He noted that FlowPlay has seen both quantitative and qualitative benefits to moving away from the data center.
 Between May 2018 and May 2019, the company saw a 50% increase in traffic — and load.
 Yet their system response speed had literally doubled, improving performance.
 “That’s a huge boost in performance, especially since we have significantly more players.
 When I looked at the numbers, they seemed too good to be true, so I rechecked them!
 The performance boost means our end users will be delighted with faster performance, and we are, too.”